CyVerse-learning-materials/dnasubway_guide/docs/step8.md

 QIIME 2.

-The Purple Line integrates sequence data and metadata imported from CyVerse\'s Data Store, demultiplexing of samples, quality control, and taxonomic identification and quantitation.
+The Purple Line integrates sequence data and metadata imported from CyVerse's Data Store, demultiplexing of samples, quality control, and taxonomic identification and quantitation.
 Once sequences are analyzed, the results can be visualized to allow comparisons between samples and different conditions summarized in the metadata.